The Isle of Skye

 Sgurr Nam BocSgurr Nam Boc

-Sgurr Nam Boc is one of the most difficult collecting sites to get to, with a near vertical climb down to
+Sgurr Nam Boc is one of the most difficult places to get to, with a near vertical climb down to

 the beach from the 200 metre high cliffs.
-However in recent years it has produced probably the best
+However in the past it has produced probably the best

 Skye Stilbite and heulandite specimens.
 Other species occuring here are quartz, epistilbite and